groupserver/gs.profile.status.change/README.rst

 first complex viewlet.
 Its purpose is twofold: **show** what information the person has on his or her profile, and **encourage** the recipient to update the profile information.

+* If the recipient has never logged in then encouragement to use the **password reset** system will be shown.

 * If there is no **profile image** then a *missing image* image is shown, and the recipient encouraged to add an image.